 Moreover, the ability to review and give feedback constantly allows your organization to tailor the approach to learning for each and every learner.

 LMS that have adopted blended learning methodologies, as opposed to mere self-paced learning, allows a mix of classroom and online learning, so as to ensure that that individuals experience the best of both worlds, from elements of online learning like multi-channel support, gamification, fluidic player to features that reflect a classroom setting would include webinar integrations, live mentor support, chat functionality that encourage peer learning and interactions with the instructor.

 It is also key that an LMS leaves room for flexibility in terms of scheduling, which inevitably improves attendance ratio.
 Moreover, with the addition of integrated cloud labs, apart from eliminating the need to build in-house infrastructure, no longer constraint employees.
 They now have access to hands-on learning at the touch of a button.

 The presence of integrated and dedicated assessment tools, also enables organizations to track a learner’s progress in the course.
 While learners earn badges and move through leader boards, it becomes easier to identify the pain points of each learner and initiate learning interventions by providing access to additional resources to enhance their performances accordingly.

-Today, with shorter shelf of skills, innovations in AI and ML, it is important for organisations to make healthy investments in their L&D to ensure that their workforce, and their business, stay skilled, relevant and competitive.
+Today, with a shorter shelf of skills, innovations in AI and ML, it is important for organizations to make healthy investments in their L&D to ensure that their workforce, and their business, stay skilled, relevant and competitive.
 Whether its conducting classroom training, delivering VILT sessions or taking assessments, the LMS you adopt can make or break your business objectives enables L&D and HR to value add to their workforce, while keeping the cost in check, and delivers training without breaking into a sweat.